-The district strives to assist any student who is currently placed or newly placed in foster care (temporary or permanent custody of the state, sometimes referred to as substitute care) with the enrollment and registration process, as well as other educational services throughout the student's enrollment in the district.
+The district will assist any student who is currently placed or newly placed in foster care (temporary or permanent custody of the state, sometimes referred to as substitute care) with the enrollment and registration process, as well as other educational services throughout the student's enrollment in the district.

-Please contact Robyn Thornton, who has been designated as the district's foster care liaison at 936-646-1020 with any questions.
+Please contact Christina Tyerman, who has been designated as the district's foster care liaison at 936-646-1020 with any questions.